tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 another_task: 3.071s  count: 1
 ```

-By default, no measures are collected though.
+By default, no measures are collected, though.
 None of the calls coming
 from `timestats` are meant to change the observable behavior of the
 program unless the environment variable `DEBUG_TIMESTATS_ENABLE` is set
 to any value.